Distinct distances on algebraic curves in the plane: Proof of Lemma 3.2.

 Applying the argument above to the dual curves $\widetilde{C}_{st}$ (defined in the proof of Lemma \ref{lem:intersect}) gives the set $P_0$.
 This finishes the proof of Lemma \ref{lem:infinite}. \end{proof}

-{\bf Acknowledgements}\\ The authors would like to thank Filip Mori\'c for some interesting discussions that led to this project, and Natan Rubin, Adam Sheffer, and Joshua Zahl for many helpful comments.
+{\bf Acknowledgements}\\ The authors would like to thank Filip Mori\'c for some interesting discussions that led to this project, and Natan Rubin, Adam Sheffer, Joshua Zahl, and an anonymous referee for many helpful comments.